curl/curl/packages/Symbian/readme.txt

 to files will be necessary.

 P.I.P.S. provides no way to disable echoing of characters as they are entered, so passwords typed in on the console will be visible.
+It also line buffers keyboard input so interactive telnet sessions are not very feasible.

-All screen output disappears after curl exits, so after a transfer completes, curl waits by default for Enter to be pressed before exiting.
+All screen output disappears after curl exits, so after a command completes, curl waits by default for Enter to be pressed before exiting.
 This behaviour is suppressed when the -s option is given.

 curl's "home directory" in Symbian is C:\Private\f0206442\.
 The .curlrc file is read from this directory on startup.

 libcurl notes
 -------------